 Last month, I churned well over $300,000 worth of Visa and merchant gift cards.
 Let’s pause for a minute because while I don’t normally indulge in self-praise, I think it’s deserved in this instance.
-A lot of readers have been asking me how I’ve been able to keep track of all these gift cards, while family members have expressed skepticism that I haven’t lost any cards.
+A lot of readers have been asking me how I’ve kept track of all these gift cards.
+Meanwhile, family members have expressed skepticism that I haven’t lost any cards.
 I can’t say for sure that I haven’t because nothing is foolproof, but I’d like to think my system does prevent major losses.
 Here’s a step-by-step look at how I track all of my gift cards:

 Step 1: Organize Emails.
 The first step in tracking gift card purchases is to create an email folder.
 I have three folders for each email account:

 They’re pretty self explanatory: Giftcards.com order confirmations go into the GiftCards folder, any merchant gift card purchases (including those from Staples.com) go under “Merchant Gift Cards” and $200 – $300 Visa gift cards purchased from Staples.com go into the eponymous folder.
 I keep all emails in these folders – order confirmations, shipping and delivery notifications, and everything in between.
 When an order has been delivered, I delete all emails associated with that email.

 Staples is a bit tricky because the order number they provide via email is different from the ones that come attached with the Visa gift cards.
 That’s because those gift cards come from Gift Card Mall, which has a different order number.
 The way I handle this is by only placing one order per day under each person’s name.
 And if I place more than one per day, it’s not going to be in the same amount.
 For example, if I’m ordering six $300 Visa gift cards in a single order, I’ll only do it once.
 My second order that day will be for a different amount (i.e. perhaps $1500).
 It’s not a sophisticated system, but it works.